Priors from Envisioned Posterior Judgments: A Novel Elicitation Approach With Application to Bayesian Clinical Trials: Discussion

 Second, elicitation is not purely a mathematical exercise but is a process in which the results are strongly influenced by how the process is implemented.
 At this time, the optimal elicitation process remains unclear on multiple facets.
 Small changes to the presentation of materials can impact the outcomes.
 As an example, during the revision stage, we changed the presentation of our scenarios from stand-alone questions only and added a table displaying the responses from all scenarios.
 Several experts commented that this helped them to see much more easily where their responses were not coherent, and assisted them when revising their judgments.
-Other observations raise similar questions.
+Other observations raise similar concerns.
 For example, how much guidance should be given to the experts before the initial elicitation?
 The poor coherence obtained in the initial elicitation suggests that the experts could have benefited from more guidance than was given in this study.
 Yet, giving too much information initially could overwhelm the experts leading them to be uncomfortable with making any judgments.
 Nonetheless, the marked improvement achieved in the revised elicitation suggests that providing experts with a summary of common issues (like those identified in this study) might help them achieve a higher level of coherence from the outset.
 Obtaining reasonable responses at the outset is important to pre-empting anchoring bias, wherein experts are reluctant to revise initial responses even when they are shown to be incoherent.
-Some experts reported feeling that they were being ``pressured" to revise their initial responses rather than recognizing it as an opportunity to reflect on whether their initial responses had captured their beliefs accurately.
+Messaging to experts that their initial judgments should be treated as "tentative" might have pre-empted reports from some experts of feeling pressured to revise their initial responses, and clearer communication that the revision process is meant to provide an opportunity to reflect on whether their initial responses had captured their beliefs accurately might have made the task less stressful to the experts.
 More consultation with experts on how feedback should be presented and on the choice of language is needed to determine how to avoid such cognitive biases.
 Addressing these questions is pivotal for refining our methodology and improving the overall quality of the research outcomes.
 Future research may want to focus on these aspects and provide more structured elicitation methods for more robust and reliable results.
-Last, one challenge of elicitation is a lack of practical tools that can handle the mathematical details of model fitting \cite{stefan_practical_2022,mikkola_prior_2023}.
+Last, one challenge of elicitation is a lack of practical tools for fitting the appropriate mathematical models \cite{stefan_practical_2022,mikkola_prior_2023}.